Ryan Strausborger: Seattle Mariners

 On July 5, 2016, Strausborger was acquired by the Seattle Mariners from the Rangers in exchange for an International Bonus slot.
 He finished the season with the Triple-A Tacoma Rainiers, batting .153/.244/.225 before electing free agency on November 7.

 Minnesota Twins

 On March 30, 2017, Strausborger signed a minor league contract with the Minnesota Twins and was assigned to the Triple-A Rochester Red Wings.
-Strausborger minimally played between Rochester and the Double-A Chattanooga Lookouts due to injury, and was released on August 10, 2017.
-He was released on August 10, 2017.
-He resigned a minor league deal on August 29, 2017.
-He appeared in 41 games, and batted an underwhelming .224 between the two clubs before electing free agency on November 6, 2017.
+Strausborger minimally played between Rochester and the Double-A Chattanooga Lookouts due to injury, and was released on August 10.
+He re–signed with the Twins on a new minor league deal on August 29.
+He appeared in 41 games, and batted an underwhelming .224 between the two clubs before electing free agency on November 6.

 Southern Maryland Blue Crabs

 On March 28, 2018, Strausborger signed with the Southern Maryland Blue Crabs of the independent Atlantic League of Professional Baseball.
 He became a free agent following the 2018 season.
+In 94 games he hit .247/.306/.383 with 10 home runs, 44 RBIs and 11 stolen bases.